Our Australian Waler Horse Training Methods

 “You cannot train a horse with shouts and expect it to respond to a whisper”

 The Australian Waler horse is given extensive training in basics on the ground even before a rider sets foot in the saddle, basic ground manners are essential.
 We are gentle with teaching it the manners of life, and always consistent.
 The Australian Waler horse is taught to in hand to back up, turn around the forehand, side pass, and shoulder in.
 It is taught to stand square and walk and trot in hand.
-These exercises are essential in producing horses ‘light to the hand’ and with muscles conditioned to carry a rider, for the most confident of stallions to the most timid of mares.
+These exercises are essential in producing horses ‘light to the hand’ and with muscles conditioned to carry a rider, from the most confident of stallions to the timidest of mares.

 The Australian Waler Horse is taught to lunge correctly, to both sides, and to walk, trot, canter and halt on command on the lunge.
-Once they are confident on the lunge, they are taught to lunge with a chambon to encourage a frame suitable for carrying a rider.
+Once they are confident on the lunge, they are taught to lunge with a Chambon to encourage a frame suitable for carrying a rider.
 It is also taught free lunging to increase its confidence and its reliance on handler body language.

 Our horses are mouthed in the lightest and most responsive way on the ground.
 On the ground, each is gently taught full and responsive neck flexing, to release down to the ground (‘loose’ and ‘long’ rein aids), to flex inwards and ‘follow the bit’ – forward, up, down… Each horse fully accepts and is responsive to the bit before a rider steps aboard.
 They are also trained in a halter and bitless bridle to increase their responsiveness and versatility.